webbcam/tiflash/docs/source/api.rst

 .. container::

-    :ref:`Core <core>`
+    :ref:`TIFlash <core>`

-the core module contains all the core functionality of TIFlash.
+the tiflash module contains all the core functionality of TIFlash.

 .. container::